qut-dmrc/encrypt_all_the_things/presentation.md

 ### Activity

-Visit https://haveibeenpwned.com/ and look up your most used email address.
+Visit https://haveibeenpwned.com/ and look up your most used email address, to see whether your data has been published after a successful hacker attack.

 Note:
-* FIXME: Define pwned - 'Owned'
+* Define pwned - 'Owned'
 * demo first on our own account.
 * now go ahead and check your email